Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 #### PCB as designed

-The PCB design 1s a 1.6mm thick board, double sided and through hole plated board.
+The PCB design is a 1.6mm thick board, double sided and through hole plated board.

 The intended use is a supplementary board to a main board with a micro-controller fitted.
 Extensive breadboarding (vero style) is provisioned, so the board can be used for self contained projects if desired.

-Provision for SOT or axial resistors is provided, these are optional for signal conditioning battery voltage, and other parameters used by the Cricket 2 boards.
+Provision for SOT or axial resistors is also provided, these are optional for signal conditioning the battery voltage, and other parameters used by the Cricket 2 boards.

 ![front view](:ESP32-CricketBatteryBoard115x90x55.jpg){:data-align="center"}